wixtoolset/web/src/Docusaurus/docs/about/index.md

   and then linked to create executables; in this case .exe setup bundles, .msi installation packages, .msm merge modules, and .msp patches.
 The WiX command-line build tools work with any automated build system.
-Also, MSBuild is supported from the command line, Visual Studio, and Team Build.
+Also, MSBuild is supported from the command line, Visual Studio, and common CI/CD build systems like GitHub Actions.

 * WiX includes several extensions that offer functionality beyond that of Windows Installer.
 For example, WiX can install IIS web sites, create SQL Server databases,